Skip to main content

 Identifying adverse outcomes in transplant recipients at the time that these occur leads to a delay in treatment and lowered efficacy.
 Biopsies of transplanted organs can help identify issues earlier, but are expensive, invasive, and carry risks.
 Our team is working to validate proteo-genomic biomarker signatures that predict patients at risk for rejection and other adverse outcomes so that clinicians can intervene earlier and improve both short- and long-term outcomes.
 In conjunction with these efforts, our outcomes group is identifying risk factors in both donors and recipients that might indicate a good versus bad outcome following transplant.

-Culturally-Tailored Care & the Hispanic Transplant Program
+The Hispanic Transplant Program

-It is well-established that access to and outcomes of transplantation are different among different racial and ethnic groups.
-Many of these disparities exist after correction for socioeconomic factors.
 Given the significant Hispanic population in the Chicago area, our Comprehensive Transplant Center has built a first-of-its-kind comprehensive Hispanic Transplant program led by Juan C. Caicedo-Ramirez, MD, that replicates the English language education and orientation in a culturally competent and congruent manner.
 The steadily growing program includes more than 20 bilingual and bi-cultural faculty and staff members, and has significantly increased the transplant rate in our Hispanic patients.
 Associated studies are ongoing to identify ways to reduce disparities in care caused by distinct cultural needs in the Hispanic population.

 Bioinformatics & Data Integration